Bixio Music Group

 and was considered one of the best foreign films in the 1970s.
 The musical score was composed by Ennio Morricone in also in collaboration with Bixios’ Cinevox Records.
 Bixio Music Group licensed the theme from this film for use in the TV series Chuck.
 The following link contains a full list of compositions by Ennio Morricone.

-Notably, Bixio Music Group also licensed use of the song Mamma (song) composed in 1940 by Cesare Andrea Bixio and Bixio Cherubini (that has been performed under license by the Three Tenors among others) for synchronization in the television series The Sopranos.
+Notably, Bixio Music Group also licensed use of the song Mamma composed in 1940 by Cesare Andrea Bixio and Bixio Cherubini (that has been performed under license by the Three Tenors among others) for synchronization in the television series The Sopranos.